Nina Tamdrari

 Research activities

-Discover and maintain services in dynamic 3D ad-hoc fleets, 2023-2025
+Discover and maintain services in dynamic and heterogeneous mobile ad-hoc networks, 2023-2025

 This work is being carried out as part of a post-doctorate (current position) at Inria Lyon, in collaboration with Thalès.